mattzink/arch-wsl/ollama.md

-# Running local AI LLM models using Ollama+Open-WebUI
+# Running local LLMs using Ollama

 Just capturing my notes to run a local LLM model on my Arch WSL distro.

 The components I'm using are
 - `Ollama` with CUDA support to serve LLM models from my Nvidia GPU
 - `Open WebUI` as the web front end to interact and download models
-    - Uses Podman as the container host, using the crun runtime
+    - Uses `Podman` as the container host with the `crun` runtime
 - `Btop` to monitor the CPU/GPU utilization

-## Steps
+## WSL Configuration Steps

 1. Install packages